 Primrin Puarat graduated from the Faculty of Mass Communication of Chulalongkorn University with a major in Film.
 Off the strength of her thesis film Sod Sai Wan Buaban, she was one of five graduates sponsored by Purin Pictures to attend Platform Busan at the 2017 Busan Film Festival.
 Her student short Pae-In won Second Prize for documentary at the 2016 Thai Short Film & Video Festival.
 Most recently she was the assistant director for Nakorn-Sawan, the debut film of Puangsoi Aksornsawang, which premiered at the 2018 Busan Film Festival.
 Currently, she is producing the feature documentary of Sopawan Boonnimitr and Peerachai Kerdsin, directors of The Isthmus.

 Pom Bunsermvicha graduated from Brown University with a Bachelor of Arts degree in Modern Culture & Media.
-During her semester abroad at FAMU, she directed her 35mm short 10:10, which has screened at BFI Flare and Inside Out Toronto.
+During her semester abroad at FAMU, she directed her 35mm short 10:10, which was screened at BFI Flare and Inside Out Toronto.
 Most recently, her thesis short E-po (A Second Chance) premiered at LAAPFF 2018 and competed at the 34th Hamburg International Short Film Festival.
 Most recently, she participated at the Berlinale Talents 2019.
-Since 2015, she has concentrated her efforts in aiding the growth of independent cinema through managing Southeast Asia Fiction Film Lab (SEAFIC) and her work with Purin Pictures to establish a long-term project to research and study the state of independent cinema in Southeast Asia today.
+Since 2015, she has concentrated her efforts in aiding the growth of independent cinema through managing Southeast Asia Fiction Film Lab (SEAFIC) and her work with Purin Pictures to establish a long-term initiative to research the state of independent cinema in Southeast Asia today.